EFPrefix/EFCountingLabel/README.md

 Because it uses the standard `String(format: String, arguments: CVarArg...)` method, you can also include arbitrary text in your format, such as `"Points: %i"`.

 ### Modes

 There are currently four modes of counting.

-`EFLabelCountingMethod.linear`
-Counts linearly from the start to the end.
+- EFLabelCountingMethod.linear: Counts linearly from the start to the end;

-`EFLabelCountingMethod.easeIn`
-Ease In starts out slow and speeds up counting as it gets to the end, stopping suddenly at the final value.
+- EFLabelCountingMethod.easeIn: Ease In starts out slow and speeds up counting as it gets to the end, stopping suddenly at the final value;

-`EFLabelCountingMethod.easeOut`
-Ease Out starts out fast and slows down as it gets to the destination value.
+- EFLabelCountingMethod.easeOut: Ease Out starts out fast and slows down as it gets to the destination value;

-`EFLabelCountingMethod.easeInOut`
-Ease In/Out starts out slow, speeds up towards the middle, and then slows down as it approaches the destination.
+- EFLabelCountingMethod.easeInOut: Ease In/Out starts out slow, speeds up towards the middle, and then slows down as it approaches the destination.
 It is a nice, smooth curve that looks great, and is the default method.
+- ...

 ## PS